linea-it/pz-compute/doc/pz-parallel-tests.md

                                      process description. (optional)
 ```

-After running the `prepare-pz-test`, populate the **input** directory with input data files (ideally, the outputs of the pre-processing step).
+After running the `prepare-pz-test`, you have to populate the **input** directory with input data files (ideally, the outputs of the pre-processing step).
 Alternatively, add symbolic links to files (or replace the **input** directory with a link to another directory containing the input files, keeping its name as **input**.
 If not using all files inside the directory, adding the link to files individually is recommended.

 ## Run Photo-z Training procedure